expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 #### Returns

-A Promise that resolves to an [`AppleAuthenticationCredentialState`](#appleauthenticationappleauthenticationcredentialstate) value depending on the state of the credential.
+A promise that resolves to an [`AppleAuthenticationCredentialState`](#appleauthenticationappleauthenticationcredentialstate) value depending on the state of the credential.

 ## Components